 July 9, 2024

-I had actually never heard of the Thanks-A-Lot cookie before this year – a shortbread cookie embossed with ‘thank you’ in five languages and backed with a thin layer of chocolate.
-After toying around for a while, I came up with this allergen and vegan recipe – you’ll have to let me know if it is, indeed, a clone.
-In any case, it’s very yummy, kind of like a sturdier version of the famous Milano cookie.
+I hadn’t heard of the Thanks-A-Lot cookie until this year — a sweet shortbread embossed with “thank you” in five languages and backed with a thin layer of chocolate.
+After some experimenting, I came up with this vegan, allergy-friendly version.
+You’ll have to tell me if it’s a true clone… but either way, it’s delicious!
+Think of it as a sturdier cousin to the classic Milano cookie.

 Ingredients